T. Toby Burton. MA (Distinction), MBACP (Accredited)

 07785 340 781

 My counselling practice serves people from Kentish Town, Camden, Archway, Tufnell Park, Gospel Oak, Chalk Farm, Belsize Park, Highgate, Hampstead and Holloway, in north London (NW5, NW1, N7, N19, NW3, N6).

-I currently practise privately in Kentish Town, and also work in the NHS, counselling young adults at Marylebone Health Centre, and older adults with alcohol dependence issues at Lisson Grove Health Centre.
+I currently practise privately in Kentish Town, and also work in the NHS, counselling young adults and university students at Marylebone Health Centre, and older adults with alcohol dependence issues at Lisson Grove Health Centre.

 I have worked in addiction for nearly 25 years, and during this time helped a multitude of drug and alcohol dependent people with their substance use problems and related emotional issues.